ARTS-Laboratory/paper-TDA-embankment-monitoring/Toy-example/README.md

 Note: The .obj will be imported into the CloudCompare software so that the point clouds will be created as.las files.

-### Abnormalities_Features.py
+### Abnormalities_Features-V3.py
 * This code, as run once, demonstrates:
-  The different plots (features vs. features) are 16 * (4*4 grid) plots.
+  The different plots (features vs. features) are 16 * (4*4 grid) plots, and the features over indexes
-* The input of this code is an .xlsx " maim/Data/Abnormalities_Features.xlsx" file that comes from the " TDA-feature extraction.py".
+* The input of this code is an .xlsx " maim/Data/Abnormalities_Features-V3.xlsx" file that comes from the " TDA-feature extraction.py".
-* This code gets the input and generates 16 separate figures.
+* This code gets the input and generates 17 separate figures.

 ### TDA-feature extraction.py
 * This code, as run once, demonstrates: